starsky logo

 teleop-prototype-screen

 The image from the 180° camera was not optimal.
-The view out of the windows was distorted, warping down to the right.
-The HUD indicators are speed (kph) and bars to compare steering-wheel rotation between the controller and truck.
+It was distorted and squished, especially on the right side.
+The HUD had only two indicators: speed (kph) and a pair of progress bars that compared the steering-wheel rotation between the controller and truck.

 teleop-prototype-team

-Driving tests took place in a busy open-office environment.
-The remote driver and safety driver in the truck could not talk directly.
+Driving tests took place in a busy open-office.
+The remote driver in the office and safety driver in the truck could not talk directly to each other.
 All communication was relayed by engineers on cell phones.

 UX Design